 - Undetermined – The patient is in the process of being evaluated; condition not available.

-Patient privacy is respected at Hennepin County Medical Center.
-If you have called to request a patient condition or an opportunity to talk to a family member and you are told “I have no information for you,” it means one of the following:
+Patient privacy is respected at HCMC.
+If you have called to request a patient condition or an opportunity to talk to a family member and you are told “I have no information for you,” it can mean one of the following:

-- The person is not a patient at Hennepin County Medical Center.
+- The person is not a patient at HCMC.

 - The patient is being evaluated and has not yet been admitted to the hospital.